Racism and xenophobia RSS

 - VP Reding's intervention in the European Parliament's Plenary debate on "The rise of right-wing extremism", 9 October 2013

-- President Prodi’s Speech: "A Union of minorities", Seminar on Europe -- Against anti-Semitism, For a Union of Diversity
+- Speech by Romano Prodi (President of the European Commission 1999-2004): "A Union of minorities", Seminar on Europe -- Against anti-Semitism, For a Union of Diversity